AnoshThomas/Data-Visualisation/README.md

 # Data-Visualisation

-This folder contains the HTML document index.html and 15 csv files (for performance statistics for the years 2003-2017)
+This folder contains the HTML documents index.html and index_1.html (first draft) and 15 csv files (for performance statistics for the years 2003-2017).
+Also a python script for generating the 15 csv files is supplied.

 ## Summary